 Interpretable Time Series Autoregression

 Quantifying periodicity and seasonality of time series with sparse autoregression.
-The optimization on sparse autoregression is used to identify dominant and positive auto-correlations of time series (e.g., human mobility and climate variables).
+The optimization on sparse autoregression is used to identify dominant and positive auto-correlations of time series, including human mobility, climate variables, and Wikipedia page views.

 In this post, we intend to explain the essential ideas of our research work: